 Clip colors: Brown, Black, Brown Faux-Leather, Tan

 Traveller Collective sent me my very own Clip with Spacers for all the countries I’ve been to.
-(Thank you! 😀 ) As always, all thoughts and opinions expressed in this post are mine and mine alone.
+As always, all thoughts and opinions expressed in this post are mine and mine alone.
+We signed up for their affiliate program as well so at no extra cost to you, we’ll get a small commission with every sale made via THIS LINK.
+Thank you! 🙂

 Latest posts by JB Macatulad (see all)